noblehusein/ItsChewsdayInnit/README.md

-# README: ROS 2 Workspace Instructions
+# Motion Controller Test

 This repository contains a ROS 2 workspace designed for controlling a robot using a motion controller and a bringup package.
 You don't need to download or install any dependencies manually.
 Simply build the development container to get started.
-Alternatively, you can run the workspace through your terminal using Docker commands, which will be explained in a later section.

 ---